Repaying an overpayment

 This is the eight digit number which always starts with a 7 and appears on your overpaid housing benefit invoice.
 If you are contacting us, please make sure you use this reference.
 It enables us to deal with your enquiry as quickly as possible and ensures that any payments are allocated correctly.

-During normal office hours you can phone the Overpayment Recovery Officer on 01256 844844.
+During normal office hours you can phone the Revenues Team on 01256 844844.
 Outside these hours you can send a message.
 Please quote your invoice number and also provide a daytime telephone number.

 If you are experiencing financial difficulties please seek independent financial advice.
 Further information to assist you can be found by visiting our having trouble paying bills webpage.